 Credit scoring isn’t as mysterious as it seems.
 We can explain the rhyme and reason behind the process, including why having a good score matters and how you can increase your numbers.

-A credit score is a number lenders use to help them decide: "If I give this person a loan or credit card, will I get paid back on time?"
-It is one of several pieces of information that auto, mortgage, credit card and other lenders use when evaluating your applications for credit.
+A credit score is a number, a snapshot of your credit risk at a point in time, lenders use to help them decide how much risk they are taking on giving an amount of money and getting it paid back in full within a certain amount of time.
+It is one of several pieces of information auto, mortgage, credit card and other lenders use when evaluating your applications for credit.

 A "good" score is a number that matches the level of risk a lender is willing to accept for a particular loan or credit card.
-For example, a score of 750 may qualify you for a gold credit card, whereas a score of 675 may indicate you're a better match for a standard card.
+For example, a score of 750 may qualify you for a gold credit card, whereas a score of 675 may indicate you are a better match for a standard card.
 Scoring systems have varying numeric scales.
-A score of 875 could indicate high risk in one system and low risk in another.
-It's hard to say what's a good score to get--it varies from lender to lender.
+A score of 875 could indicate elevated risk in one system and minimal risk in another.
+It is hard to say what is a good score to get--it varies from lender to lender.

 Some lenders may tell you your score.
 However, a score in isolation does not provide much information.
 Scores are dynamic and change when new information is added to the credit file.
-Also, lenders use different types of scores with varying numeric scales.
 In addition, other factors, like application information, impact lenders' credit decisions.
-Remember, what's considered an acceptable score varies from lender to lender depending on the loan or credit card applied for.
+Remember, what is considered an acceptable score varies from lender to lender depending on the loan or credit card applied for.

-Scores reflect credit payment patterns over time with more emphasis on recent information.
+Scores reflect credit payment patterns over time with more emphasis on the latest information.

 To improve a score: